Cloud Endpoints supports APIs that are described using version 2.0 of the

 - How the callers are authenticated.

-If you are new to OpenAPI, the complete OpenAPI Specification can be a bit daunting.
-To get started, take a look at the Swagger Basic Structure website, which provides a sample OpenAPI configuration file (also referred to as a Swagger specification) and briefly explains each section of the file.
-The OpenAPI configuration file from the Cloud Endpoints Quickstart illustrates this basic structure:
+If you are new to OpenAPI, take a look at the Swagger basic structure website, which provides a sample OpenAPI document (also referred to as a Swagger specification) and briefly explains each section of the file.
+The OpenAPI document from the Endpoints quickstart illustrates this basic structure:

 swagger: "2.0" info: title: "Airport Codes" description: "Get the name of an airport from its three-letter IATA code." version: "1.0.0" # This field will be replaced by the deploy_api.sh script. host: "YOUR-PROJECT-ID.appspot.com" schemes: - "https" paths: "/airportName": get: description: "Get the airport name for a given IATA code." operationId: "airportName" parameters: - name: iataCode in: query required: true type: string responses: 200: description: "Success." schema: type: string 400: description: "The IATA code is invalid or missing."